Complete Guide to Humidity Levels

 Which Hygrometers to UseSince we are working with relative humidity, having a hygrometer with a thermometer is useful because we know that temperature impacts the humidity reading.
 So seeing the temperature the hygrometer is recording will make it easier to assess the reading.

 It is very useful to have a hygrometer with a probe.
 This allows you to place the probe wherever it is best situated while the interface can be located wherever it is easiest for you to monitor.
 Something like the hygrometer shown below will do both.
-The link below does go to Amazon, are at no extra cost to you and help me pay the bills so I can help others.
-You do not need to use them but it is sincerely appreciated when you do!

 What you Need to Know to Control Humidity LevelsWe know that humidity is all about the level of water vapor in the air.
 So it makes sense that to control humidity, you need to be able to adjust the amount of water vapor in the air.
 Water vapor is added to the air through evaporation and transpiration and removed by condensation or freezing.
 If the humidity levels are wrong, then look at where evaporation or transpiration is occuring.
 Before delving into adjusting the bearded dragons habitat, check the room the bearded dragon is housed in.
 It might be that your climate is humid, in which case that is where the focus needs to be.
 If it isn’t the wider environment, then investigate the animals housing.